Elmira College: Former buildings

 For eighty years, Elmira College possessed an observatory built by Professor Charles Farrar.
 Professor Farrar began buying telescopes for the observatory in 1859, and construction began in August 1859.
 The observatory first opened for use in April 1860 under the control of the Elmira Academy of Sciences.
 Twenty years later, control was transferred to Elmira College.
-Students would gather in the observatory for "dome parties" (102).
-"The domed building, which occupied a triangular plot fronting on Seventh Street, stood until 1939" (94).
+Students would gather in the observatory for "dome parties".
+"The domed building, which occupied a triangular plot fronting on Seventh Street, stood until 1939".

-Park Place School was housed in the observatory, and provided students with use of the college facilities.
-In June 1895, plans were made to construct a building specifically for the school.

-There was a chapel at Elmira College, in which a memorial plaque was placed for the first dean of the college, Anna M. Bronson.

 Alumnae Hall was built in 1917 as a sophomore dormitory.

-The first gymnasium at the college was built in 1924.
-This wooden gymnasium was built as a temporary structure until a permanent one could be erected.

-The school had College Apartments built a block south of Tompkins Hall in 1948.

-The first incarnation of the Elmira College museum existed in Cowles Hall, but its artifacts were later moved to Gillett Memorial Hall.

-MacKenzie Cottage was originally a residence built sometime around 1890.
-It became a dormitory in 1916.